groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/advanced-redaction/groupdocs-redaction-java-document-security/_index.md

 You can specify any string within `ReplacementOptions` to replace the identified phrases.

-**2. Can I use advanced rasterization for non-DOCX files?**
+**2. Can I use advanced rasterization for non‑DOCX files?**

-Yes, GroupDocs.Redaction supports a variety of document formats, but always check compatibility for specific features.
+Yes, GroupDocs.Redaction supports a variety of document formats, but always verify feature compatibility for the specific type.

 **3. What if I encounter errors with file paths in my code?**

-Double-check your directory paths and ensure they are accessible within your project structure.
+Double‑check your directory paths and ensure they are accessible from your project’s runtime environment.

 **4. Is there a way to redact multiple phrases at once?**

-Yes, apply multiple `ExactPhraseRedaction` instances sequentially before saving the document.
+Absolutely.
+Instantiate and apply multiple `ExactPhraseRedaction` objects before saving the document.

 **5. How do I handle large documents efficiently with GroupDocs.Redaction?**

-Consider processing in chunks or optimizing memory settings for better performance.
+Consider processing the file in chunks or adjusting Java memory settings to accommodate bigger payloads.

 ## Resources